-Borgnine was born Ermes Effron Borgnino in January 1917 in Hamden, Connecticut, the son of Italian immigrants and the grandson of Count Paolo Boselli. after graduating high school in 1935, he was selling vegetables off the back of a truck when he saw a U.S. Navy recruiting poster, which led to his enlistment.
+Borgnine was born Ermes Effron Borgnino in January 1917 in Hamden, Connecticut, the son of Italian immigrants and the grandson of Count Paolo Boselli.
+After graduating high school in 1935, he was selling vegetables off the back of a truck when he saw a U.S. Navy recruiting poster, which led to his enlistment.

-During the 1930s the Lamberton operated out of San Diego, towing targets for surface combatants, submarines, and aircraft, a role that was to serve her well during World War II.
-She also participated in experimental minesweeping exercises and was redesignated DMS-1 (minesweeper, destroyer) in November 1940.
+During the 1930s, the Lamberton operated out of San Diego, towing targets for surface combatants, submarines and aircraft, a role that was to serve her well during World War II.
+She also participated in experimental minesweeping exercises and was redesignated DMS-2 (minesweeper, destroyer) in November 1940.

-In the fall of 1943 she was assigned to Quonset Point, Rhode Island, and a year later to the naval base at Port Everglades, Florida, along with her unit, the surface division of the Atlantic Fleet's Antisubmarine Development Detachment.
+In the fall of 1943, she was assigned to Quonset Point, Rhode Island, and a year later to the naval base at Port Everglades, Florida, along with her unit, the surface division of the Atlantic Fleet's Antisubmarine Development Detachment.
 She was used mainly for training sonarmen and testing and researching new sound and antisubmarine equipment.
 The Sylph and her unit contributed greatly to the U.S. victory over Germany's "gray wolves."

-During his naval service Borgnine rose in rank from seaman to gunner's mate first class.
-Upon his discharge in 1945, he was allowed to wear the American Campaign Medal, the Good Conduct Medal, the American Defense Service Medal with Fleet Clasp, and the World War II Victory Medal.
+During his naval service, Borgnine rose in rank from seaman to gunner's mate first class.
+Upon his discharge in 1945, he was allowed to wear the American Campaign Medal, the Good Conduct Medal, the American Defense Service Medal with Fleet Clasp and the World War II Victory Medal.

-After the war Borgnine returned to New Haven, where the GI Bill gave him an opportunity to study for six months at the Randall School of Dramatic Art in Hartford, following up with a long climb into show business, as he spent the next four years at the Barber Theater in Abindgon, Virginia, doing odd jobs including driving, scenery-painting and various stagehand chores.
+After the war, Borgnine returned to New Haven, where the GI Bill gave him an opportunity to study for six months at the Randall School of Dramatic Art in Hartford, following up with a long climb into show business.
+He spent the next four years at the Barter Theatre in Abingdon, Virginia, doing odd jobs such as driving, scenery painting and various stagehand chores.

-During his long, productive career, Borgnine enjoyed success in television with McHale's Navy and later in Airwolf (1984-86) and even as a superhero in Spongebob Squarepants, while in movies he found a niche as a tough-as-nails supporting actor, appearing in classics such as The Dirty Dozen (1967), The Wild Bunch (1969), and The Poseidon Adventure (1973).
-He even found time to get in on the game-show craze as the first "center square" on The Hollywood Squares.
+During his long, productive career, Borgnine enjoyed success in television with "McHale's Navy" and later in "Airwolf" (1984-86) and even as a superhero in "Spongebob Squarepants."
+In movies, he found a niche as a tough-as-nails supporting actor, appearing in classics such as "The Dirty Dozen" (1967), "The Wild Bunch" (1969), and "The Poseidon Adventure" (1972).

-Known for his energetic, open personality, Borgnine maintained close ties with his navy buddies and was also an honorary flight leader of the Blue Angels, whom he often took to dinner when they flew into Naval Air Station Point Mugu, California.
+Known for his energetic, open personality, Borgnine maintained close ties with his naval buddies and was also an honorary flight leader of the Blue Angels, whom he often took to dinner when they flew into Naval Air Station Point Mugu, California.